Eligibility

 Final category placement is at the sole discretion of the festival.

-By submitting a film, entrants guarantee that no third party has any claims to the submitted film and grant MAFF the right to screen it during the festival without royalties or screening fees.
+By submitting a film, entrants confirm that no third party holds claims that would prevent its screening and grant MAFF the non-exclusive right to screen the film during the festival without payment of royalties or screening fees.

 The festival does not accept films that have been made freely available to the general public.

-Preview screeners must be provided as a private, password-protected, or unlisted English version of the film (either in English or with English subtitles).
-Films spoken in English are strongly recommended to include subtitles if the language may be difficult for non-native speakers to understand (e.g., due to accent or slang).
+Preview screeners must be provided as a private, password-protected, or unlisted screener, either in English or with English subtitles.
+Films spoken in English are strongly recommended to include subtitles if the language may be difficult for non-native speakers to understand (e.g. due to accent or slang).

 ◾ Three publicity stills from the film